OutSystems/OutSystems.SetupTools/docs/Install-OSPlatformPreReqs.md

 This will install the pre-requisites for the platform server version specified.
 It will install .NET 4.6.1 if needed.
 After installing .NET a reboot will be probably needed.
-You should also run the Test-OSPlatformSoftwareReqs and the Test-OSPlatformHardwareReqs to check if your server is supported for Outsystems.
+You should also run the Test-OSServerSoftwareReqs and the Test-OSServerHardwareReqs to check if your server is supported for Outsystems.

 ## EXAMPLES